WORLD WATCH LIST

 Myanmar

-Armed conflict and rising surveillance make life for Christians challenging.
+Armed conflict and growing military control make life for Christians challenging.

 bottom